semgrep/bento/PRIVACY.md

 # Principles

-These are guidelines that inform our decisions about what data to collect:
+These guidelines inform decisions about data collection:

 * Transparency:
-    * Use and share information in a way that is transparent and benefits the user.
+    * Collect and use information in a way that is transparent and benefits the user
 * User control
     * Develop products and advocate for best practices that put users in control of their data
 * Limited data